EYFS Curriculum Overview

 We Love Stories

-The year starts with members of the Foundation Stage team visiting each child at home.
+The year starts with members of the Foundation Stage team visiting each child and their family at home.
 During this meeting staff talk to parents and children to find out as much as they can about the new starters and their family; in order to best support the children when they begin school.
 To help ease the children into school life, children begin on a part time basis which gradually increases over the first few weeks of term.
 This enables children to build relationships with adults, make new friends and familiarise themselves with the routines and expectations of school.

 During circle time we ask the children about their favourite books and interests.
 This supports our planning and activities as children learn best from their own interests.
 Children have an opportunity to talk about themselves and their families when reading stories about families.
-They will participate in a daily circle time aimed at developing their self-esteem and increase their sense of community as they find out more about each other.
+They will participate in a daily circle time aimed to develop their self-esteem and increase their sense of community as they find out more about each other.
 Emphasis is placed on discussing how children are feeling and how they can manage certain feelings.

 The book Harry and the Dinosaurs go to School inspires our Wow investigation week, where the children have the opportunity to become detectives.
 Children come to school to find a broken window, missing resources and lots of mess!
-The children then work out who has been into school by looking at the clues left behind, why they have been into school and how they can stop them from coming back.
+The children then work out who has been into school by looking at the clues left behind (such as footprints), why they have been into school and how they can stop them from coming back.
 They use their new knowledge of the routines and expectations at school to work together, teaching the dinosaurs how to respect and look after their resources, focusing on how to tidy up carefully and how to be a good role model.